 Your neighbors have a septic system.

 Septic systems are designed to treat wastewater from the home.
 This waste often contains disease-causing bacteria and virus, including E. coli.
 When septic systems are not properly maintained this waste can enter the groundwater, contaminating drinking water and harming the environment.
 There is also the risk that surface waters will be contaminated which is dangerous for swimmers.

 Did you know that your septic system should be pumped every 2-5 years?

-Improperly maintained septic systems are a larger contributor of E. coli in the Flat River.
-Frequently pumping your septic system is just one of several things homeowners can do to protect public health, the environment, and avoid costly repairs.
+Improperly maintained septic systems are one of the larger contributors of E. coli in the Flat River.
+Frequently pumping your septic system is just one of several things homeowners can do to protect public health, the environment and avoid costly repairs.